Vince McMahon steps down as WWE CEO amid investigation into alleged misconduct

-(WGHP) — WWE Chairman and CEO Vince McMahon is “voluntarily” stepping away from some of his responsibilities at the company amid an investigation into alleged misconduct.
+WWE Chairman and CEO Vince McMahon is “voluntarily” stepping away from some of his responsibilities at the company amid an investigation into alleged misconduct, KTLA sister station WGHP reported.

 The WWE’s board of directors announced the news Friday, confirming an investigation into both McMahon and John Laurinaitis, WWE’s head of talent relations.
 Amid the probe, McMahon immediately will step back from his duties as chairman and CEO, the press release said.
 His daughter, Stephanie McMahon, will serve as the interim CEO and chairwoman.